 Karin Murakzko

 Ray Charles, the great musician, lost his vision when he was a child.
 Both his parents died when he was a teenager.
-In a state school for the blind, Charles learned to read in Braille and to memorise music.
+In a state school for the blind, Charles learned to read in Braille and to memorize music.
 Later he taught himself music arrangement and composition.
 He once said that he didn't have to see in order "to play or sing the way I do.
 That comes from within."

 Sometimes they are handicapped more by others' attitudes toward them than by their actual disabilities.
 "Normal" people should learn to deal with the disabled in a matter-of-fact way, offering assistance when needed but not making a great fuss - and certainly not retreating in fear.